Has the time come to clean your car interior? Well if it has you basically have three options:

-If you have a battery powered one you can also use it.
+If you have a battery-powered one you can also use it.
 It’s very convenient as it doesn’t have a cord to get in the way.
-But the results may not be that good if the car interior is very dirty (in most cases, it has less power then the classic vacuum cleaner).
+But the results may not be that good if the car interior is very dirty (in most cases, it has less power than the classic vacuum cleaner).

-Same goes for a 12 volt one which you can plug in to the car electric installation.
+The same goes for a 12 volt one which you can plug into the car’s electric installation.